symptom-solver/usability-engineering/Usability.md

 ### Conclusion

 The usability test with three participants indicates that Symptomsolver is generally intuitive and effective, with minor improvements needed for medical term clarity and input field visibility.
 These findings will guide further refinements to enhance overall user experience.

+By placing a strategic emphasis on usability engineering, Symptomsolver not only enhances diagnostic accuracy and user satisfaction but also mitigates potential usability-related risks in healthcare settings.
+Our steadfast commitment to delivering safe, effective, and user-friendly medical software solutions is exemplified through Symptomsolver's adherence to ISO 62366 standards.

+### Conclusive Statement

+Based on the summative usability tests and subsequent analysis, no unacceptable usability risks remain.
+The criteria defined for passing the usability tests have been met, ensuring that Symptomsolver is both safe and effective for end-users.